INTRODUCTION | GUIDE | MAP | RELATED POSTS

 The early sun turns the rice a pale toast-brown.

-Minority women make their way into the fields to begin a morning of work that often begins with a long walk.
+Women, most of whom are from one of Vietnam’s 50 ethnic minorities, make their way into the fields to begin a morning of work that often starts with a long walk.

 By now the morning sun fills the whole valley, revealing the extent of the rice terraces.

-Small huts dot the landscape offering shelter and storage space to farmers during the harvest.
+Small huts dot the landscape offering shelter and storage space for farmers during the harvest.

 Work begins in the fields.
-A minority woman stands atop a terrace, looking down to the river in the valley below.
+A local woman stands atop a rice terrace, looking down to the river in the valley below.

 As it gets later, you’ll find you’re not the only spectator enjoying the ‘rice show’.

 While others watch, work in the fields goes on, with only rudimentary machinery and buffaloes to help.